mautrix/docs/bridges/go/whatsapp/android-vm-setup.md

 NOTE: The bridge will cycle through multiple QR codes, you have to have everything ready to go.
 You won't have time to copy/paste images so you will need the VM and the Matrix client running on the same desktop.

+After installation has finished ensure you open Android settings -> "Battery" -> "All Apps" -> find WhatsApp and choose: "Do not optimize".

 ## Running Headless